 Projects in this Area

-- Raveendhran, R., & Fast, N. J. (in press).
+- Raveendhran, R., & Fast, N. J. (2019).
 Technology and social evaluation: Opportunities and challenges.
 In R. N. Landers (Ed.), The Cambridge Handbook of Technology and Employee Behavior.
 New York: Cambridge University Press.

 In light of the changing nature of work, how can organizations effectively manage their employees?